A Comprehensive Guide to UCAT Medical Schools

 Realistically, there is no one score that will solidify your chances of getting invited to interview because your score is used in conjunction with various other factors to determine your suitability for medical school.

-Our top tip is to analyze the average scores from the last few years below and aim to score above these.
+Our top tip is to analyse the average scores from the last few years below and aim to score above these.
 Keep in mind that these are mean scores which suggests that there have been successful candidates who have scored under these grades.

 UCAT vs BMAT